The collection contains:

 It is often the case that idealisation and thus simplification of the flow problem and CFD modelling approach is the key to ensuring that simulations fulfil project requirements.
 Therefore, a major focus of this book is on the areas in which idealisation and simplification can be fruitful.

 The scope of the book is primarily the application of CFD to complex industrial flows.
 However, there is often no clearly defined boundary between industrial and other flows.
-For example, although the prime aim of a simulation may be to ensure that drug delivery to the lungs is effective – and this is clearly a biomedical flow - this may in turn require the modelling and optimisation of the design of a spray inhaler.
-In addition, examination of the treatment of complex flows in other application areas can lead to a use fulcross-fertilisation of ideas.
-With this in mind, the book also draws on examples from application areas such as fire safety in the built environment,marine hydrodynamics, as well as biomedical flows.
+For example, although the prime aim of a simulation may be to ensure that drug delivery to the lungs is effective – and this is clearly a biomedical flow - this may, in turn, require the modelling and optimisation of the design of a spray inhaler.
+In addition, examination of the treatment of complex flows in other application areas can lead to a useful cross-fertilisation of ideas.
+With this in mind, the book also draws on examples from application areas such as fire safety in the built environment, of resources marine hydrodynamics, as well as biomedical flows.
 Furthermore, although the book focuses on complex CFD applications, the principles and practice of CFD which is ‘fit for purpose’ are applicable to all CFD simulations – whether complex or otherwise.

 The book is written for the relatively new CFD user who is faced with a range of industrial applications of significant complexity, rather than experienced users with considerable CFD knowledge in their particular application areas.
 In fact, this book seeks to close the gap between the relative newcomer and the expert user.
-It shows how to make the best use ofresources, by outlining the principles and practice of idealisation and simplification.
+It shows how to make thof resources, by outlining the principles and practice of idealisation and simplification.

 The book is of most relevance to the users of general-purpose and application specific CFD software that provides a wide range of options when meshing, in selecting physical and numerical sub-models and boundary conditions, in obtaining and interpreting flow solutions.
 Nevertheless, users of all manner of CFD tools should find some benefit from this book.
 In general, the book focuses on turbulent industrial flows in which the Reynolds averaged Navier-Stokes equations are solved.
 Mention is made of more advanced approaches to the simulation of turbulence, namely Large Eddy Simulation, but details of this approach are beyond the scope of the present volume.